danurbanowicz/edge-function-inject-geo/README.md

 A serverless [Edge Function](https://docs.netlify.com/edge-functions/overview/) example that intercepts the HTTP response body to inject Geolocation data into a static HTML page before it reaches the user.

-This is all done at the CDN edge; there is NO clientside JavaScript, and NO round trip to the origin server (fast).
+This is all done at the CDN edge; there is no clientside JavaScript and no round trip to the origin server.

 ### Check out the [Demo Site](https://edge-function-inject-geo.netlify.app/)

-Or deploy your own copy to Netlify

-deploy to netlify button

 ### Bug reports, feature requests, etc